Jacopo00811/-02613_Python_and_high_performance_computing/README.md

-# -02613_Python_and_high_performance_computing
+# Python and high performance computing - Exercises
-02613 Python and high-performance computing Spring 25 DTU
+This repository contains the exercises for the class Python and high performance computing.
+It includes solutions to various exercises covered in the course.